-New York cop who used fatal chokehold on Eric Garner should be fired, police judge rules
+Firing recommended for NY police officer who killed Eric Garner with chokehold

 In July, the Justice Department announced it had closed its civil rights investigation without bringing any criminal charges, nearly five years after a grand jury in Staten Island declined to indict Pantaleo on state charges for Garner’s death.

-Reporting by Jonathan Allen; Additional reporting by Matthew Lavietes; editing by Jonathan Oatis and Dan Grebler
+Reporting by Jonathan Allen; Additional reporting by Matthew Lavietes; editing by Dan Grebler and Cynthia Osterman